Children's Hospital of Philadelphia

-The Children's Hospital of Philadelphia, also known by its acronym CHOP, is a children's hospital in Philadelphia, Pennsylvania.
-Its primary campus is located in the University City neighborhood of West Philadelphia on the campus of the University of Pennsylvania.
-The hospital has 594 beds and more than one million outpatient and inpatient visits annually.
-It is one of the world's largest and oldest children's hospitals and the first hospital dedicated to the healthcare of children.
+The Children's Hospital of Philadelphia (CHOP) is a children's hospital in Philadelphia, Pennsylvania.
+Its primary campus is located in the University City neighborhood of West Philadelphia, next to the University of Pennsylvania.
+The hospital has 692 beds and more than 1.6 million outpatient and inpatient visits annually.
+It is one of the world's largest and oldest children's hospitals and was the first hospital in the United States dedicated to the healthcare of children.